 Because of many things, Middletown is a great place for families with children to consider.
 First of all, many other families with children live here, making Middletown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Middletown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Middletown’s overall crime rate is lower than average for the country.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Polish and Spanish.